 Retro Style for Your Bar Cart

 Class never goes out of style.
-That’s particularly evident in Pardee Homes’ new neighborhood of Escala, which honors the sophisticated, urban mid-century modern design movement.
-In celebration of these new homes and classic style, let’s take a closer look at a piece that no mid-century modern home would be complete without, the bar cart!
+That’s particularly evident at Pardee Homes’ new-home communities which honor sophisticated, modern design.
+In celebration of timeless decor and classic style, let’s take a closer look at a piece that adds an element of mid-century modern charm to any home, the bar cart!

 Consider channeling a cool ’60s vibe with your own bar cart.
 It’s easy to get one into party shape, and your guests are bound to love it.
 Here are some bar cart basics to get started.

 This is the most obvious bar cart component.
-Stock up on mixers like juices, club soda, tonic water, simple syrup, grenadine, triple sec and bitters, and with a selection of vodka, gin, rum, tequila and whiskey you’ll be able to make a number of classic cocktails.
+Stock up on mixers like juices, club soda, tonic water, simple syrup, grenadine, triple sec and bitters.
+And with a selection of vodka, gin, rum, tequila and whiskey, you’ll be able to make a number of classic cocktails.
 Remember olives and maraschino cherries to garnish.
-Here’s a list of retro drink recipes from the Cooking Channel, sure to come in handy.
+Here’s a list of retro drink recipes sure to come in handy.

 Looking for a non-alcoholic, but on-trend approach?
 No worries!
 Stock your bar cart with classic sodas!
-Tab, Fresca and RC Cola are a few from the era that are still available today.
-You can also help throw your bar cart back in time by decorating it with vintage bottles of Coca-Cola, 7up, Nehi or other classic drinks.
+TaB®, Fresca® and RC Cola are a few from the era that are still available today.
+You can also help throw your bar cart back in time by styling it with vintage bottles of Coca-Cola®, 7UP®, Nehi or other classic drinks.